TalGov/SystemPrograming2_Ex1-GraphandAlgorithms/README.md

 ### Graph:
 The class contains the implementation of the undirected graph itself using an adjacency list (`graph.hpp`).
 Each graph is represented by a list of vertices.
+An edge that does not exist between vertices will return 0.
 The class also includes structs for nodes (`Node.hpp`) and edges (`Edge.hpp`), allowing flexible and efficient management and operations on the graph.